resilient-http/resilient.js/README.md

 ## Middleware Layer

 Since version `0.3.x`, Resilient introduces support for duplex middlewares.
-It essentially provides a interceptor-like layer to use external components like a sort of addons with loose coupling.
+It essentially provides an interceptor like layer to use external components to augment a specific functionality.

 From a high-level point of view it's conceptually similar to an evented API approach, which is commonly used in a event-driven environment with JavaScript, but in this case it's slightly different in terms of flow control nature and data mutation compared with events.